MS-092/PP_Development/readme.md

-# PP_Dev
+# PP Dev

-## Code to see
-Code from Digital Design Website Button Project, for previewing the image picture from the chosen image
+Code from Digital Design website button project, for preview the chosen images and the processing the images from the chosen images and the images processing from the AI model.

-## HTML elements
-So, there is an element called a display-mode: form in html elements.
-Tutorial in w3school html tutorials It will be used for making a slide form for the input images preview for the website and the chosen image and database -> So, inside of the form input bar there will be:
-1. Upload file from local drive
+1. The used case of previewing the images of the inputs and output images
+2. Making the inputs from the button upload images for users to interact with the inputs only.
-2. Some images that have been provided, the images are from the examples of the other contributors code reviews
+- Some images that have been provided, the images are from the examples used from other contributors for code reviews and other else projects.